ysyk2021/the-power-of-persistence-how-to-keep-moving-forward-when-the-going-gets-tough/src/chapter-3-1.md

-Chapter: Characteristics of Individuals with Strong Persistence Skills
+Characteristics of Individuals with Strong Persistence Skills
 ======================================================================

 In this chapter, we will explore the common characteristics exhibited by individuals who possess strong persistence skills.
 These traits enable them to navigate obstacles, setbacks, and adversity with unwavering determination.
 By understanding these characteristics, we can develop our own persistence and harness its power to keep moving forward when faced with challenges.